Shop and Save on New York State Health Insurance

 This decision for many states is economic in nature.
 Despite the help of federal funds to aid in the creation of the exchanges, states are on the hook for any extra money that may be needed to further improve and refine their respective exchanges.
 In many cases that money could be equal to or even more than what they originally paid to have the exchange created.

-However by switching over to the federal health system they no longer have to worry about paying the money to keep the everything running and they’re not on the hook financially for any further improvements.
+However, by switching over to the federal health system they no longer have to worry about paying the money to keep everything running and they’re not on the hook financially for any further improvements.

 The future for Exchanges?

-Its difficult to say now what the future will look like for state health insurance exchanges versus the federal one.
+It is difficult to say now what the future will look like for state health insurance exchanges versus the federal one.
 As time goes on experts predict that more and more states will turn over their exchanges to the federal government.
-However it is still early on in the life of the Affordable Care Act, and its difficult to make reliable predictions.
+However it is still early on in the life of the Affordable Care Act, and it is difficult to make reliable predictions.

 One thing is certain though, that many of the state exchanges will need a lot of improvements before the next open enrollment period.
 States with relatively smooth functioning exchanges like New York, Connecticut, and California were the exceptions during the 2014 enrollment season.